jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 Each damage caused will remove one HD from a creature.
 Meaning that HD 1 creatures will die in one hit, just like droids and troopers are dying all the time.

-Some creatures can have more "HP" (or "HTK", hits to kill if you prefeer) than it's HD, for a better challenge.
+Some creatures can have more "HP" (or "HTK", hits to kill if you prefer) than it's HD, for a better challenge.

 Player characters on the other hand roll their HP on the Character Creation, and each time they level up they roll 1d6 for each HD, the result will be their new HP if it's greater than their previous HP.

 This greater HP is about the force, their luck in surviving more than the average, and to mitigate the high number of troops and droid blasters aiming on them all the time during the game.

 When the character's HP drops to zero, it need to Save against Death, or else the character is dead.
 The Save is again the Force doing it's thing.
-Even a powerful Jedi Master die sometimes for a blaster shoot, but a Sith Apprendice thought dead can appear again showing that sometimes they succeeed their Saves.
+Even a powerful Jedi Master die sometimes for a blaster shoot, but a Sith Apprentice thought dead can appear again showing that sometimes they succeed their Saves.

 ## Parry and Deflect